viniciosanacleto/Porto/README.md

 <a id="Tasks"></a>
 ## Tasks

-The Tasks are the classes that holds shared business logic between multiple Actions.
+The Tasks are the classes that hold the shared business logic between multiple Actions.

-Every Task is responsible for little part of the logic.
+Every Task is responsible for a small part of the logic.

 Tasks are optional, but in most cases you find yourself in need for them.

 Example: Let's say we have an Action 1 that needs to find a record by its ID from the DB, then fires an Event and pass the record data to it.
 And we have an Action 2 that needs to find the same record by its ID then makes a call to an API and pass the record data to it.
 Since both actions are performing the "find a record by ID" job, it would be much better to have a task the does this job and returns that record.